harveybia/the-flash-sudo/README.md

 For example, sometimes you have pip2 directing to a python2 pip and use python2 instead of python.

+### Deploying dependencies on your RaspberryPi:
+You need to install BrickPi and have the module BrickPi ready and connected to your raspberrypi to run the mobot controller.

+#### List of dependencies:
+1. OpenCV
+2. python2
+3. numpy
+4. pyserial
+5. BrickPi
+6. rpyc
+7. picamera

 ### For Mac Users: First Step

 - Get [homebrew]